-A native of Palestine, a bloody uprising in 2000 caused Rashid to flee the country with her family for Cairo, Egypt.
+A native of Palestine, in 2000 Rashid fled with her family to Cairo, Egypt after a bloody uprising.

-As she settled into her new environment, she took stock of the country's rich history of artisanship in various crafts including jewelry.
+As she settled into her new environment, she took stock of Egypt's rich artisan history that included jewelry making.
 "Egypt's culture, the people have become an ideal platform for my creativity," she explains.

 Rashid later contacted British Vogue's jewelry editor to set up an appointment.
-The meeting exceeded Rashid's expectations as supermodel Gisele Bundchen graced the cover wearing a pair of Rashid's earrings.
+The meeting exceeded Rashid's expectations as supermodel Gisele Bundchen graced the cover of the magazine wearing a pair of Rashid's earrings.
 By 2004, she launched her company Dima Jewellery.

-Having a love for gemstones, Rashid builds designs around them, spending days creating sketches for individual stones.
+Having a love for gemstones, Rashid builds designs around them.
+She spends days creating sketches for individual stones.
 There are plenty of luminous, soft-colored stones featured in her delicate creations from white, pavé diamonds to pink topaz and blue opal set in 18-karat "battered" gold.

-The jewelry is as exotic and beautiful as its designer is; ranging from simple, gemstone pendants to draping bibs of gold and gemstones to sparkling, protective charm jewelry.
+The jewelry is as exotic and beautiful as its designer.
+With styles ranging from simple gemstone pendants to draping bibs of gold and gemstones to sparkling, protective charm jewelry.

 "I source my stones from a family in Jaipur, India with a high reverence for them," she acknowledges, "They believe nature reveals its innate beauty to man through gems, and that a stone should not be tampered with beyond shaping and cutting."